We were looking forward to spending a day in Perast as we had seen so many beautiful pictures of this place.

 100 gr butter

 By early afternoon we were hungry again and decided to find a nice little restaurant with a terrace by the water.
 Not a problem.
-Most places have outdoor patios, all overlooking the water.
-What was funny about this one is that, freshness must be their top priority!
-We figured we could get some fresh fish here, as if you look closely below, the Chef actually had his fish line ready at the table next to ours, waiting for a bite!
+Most places have outdoor patios, all overlooking the Bay.
+What was funny about this one is that freshness must be their top priority!
+We figured we could get some fresh fish here as if you look closely below, the Chef actually had his fish line ready at the table next to ours, waiting for a bite!
 The name of this little place is called Konoba Otok Bronza.
 We thoroughly enjoyed the food, the service and the setting here.
-Would absolutely recommend.
+We would absolutely recommend it.

 A Mediterranean type of day!
 Hors d’oeuvres were compliment of the chef.
 Hvala & Živjeli ! ☀️